Potential Sulfide Mines

 Tamarack (Kennecott/Rio Tinto/Talon) Mine

 The Kennecott/Talon potential sulfide mine would place many critical resources at risk, including Wildlife Management Areas and state parks, state and federally-designated Wild and Scenic Rivers, a federal national wildlife refuge, and high quality wild rice waters.
-A Tamarack sulfide mine could affect tribal resources retained under the Treaty of 1837 and the Treaty of 1854 and communities of the Mille Lacs Band of Ojibwe.
+A Tamarack sulfide mine could affect tribal resources retained under the Treaty of 1837 and the Treaty of 1854 and communities of the Mille Lacs Band of Ojibwe and the Sandy Lake Band of Ojibwe.

 The high concentration of ore at the Tamarack site is also correlated with high sulfur concentrations.
 Adverse impacts of sulfide mine discharge on mercury contamination of fish could affect downstream land owners and communities on the Kettle, St. Croix, Tamarack, and Mississippi Rivers.